vahtyah/LeetCodeSolutions/Searching/Depth-First Search/README.md

 [0802.
 Find Eventual Safe States](/Searching%2FDepth-First%20Search%2F0802.%20Find%20Eventual%20Safe%20States): Find the eventual safe states of a directed graph

+[1123.
+Lowest Common Ancestor of Deepest Leaves](/Searching%2FDepth-First%20Search%2F1123.%20Lowest%20Common%20Ancestor%20of%20Deepest%20Leaves): Find LCA of deepest leaves in a binary tree

 [2467.
 Most Profitable Path in a Tree](/Searching%2FDepth-First%20Search%2F2467.%20Most%20Profitable%20Path%20in%20a%20Tree): Find maximum profit path in a tree with edge profits

 [2658.
 Maximum Number of Fish in a Grid](/Searching%2FDepth-First%20Search%2F2658.%20Maximum%20Number%20of%20Fish%20in%20a%20Grid): Find the maximum number of fish that can be caught in a grid